 Growing up in New York across the border, we had a lot of girls at our school who lived in Connecticut.
 It was difficult to see Connecticut as a different state because there really wasn’t much difference between upstate New York and Connecticut.

 The Litchfield Hills is simply beautiful countryside in the northwest corner of Connecticut and comprises the lower Berkshires.
 Plenty of New York city residents have second homes in the Litchfield Hills.
+These houses run the gamut from farmhouses to castles in Connecticut.

 Another favourite area of New Yorkers is the Gold Coast area around ritzy Greenwich.
 If you want better beaches without the pollution of the Long Island Sound that’s near New York, head over the midcoast beaches though such as the Hammonasset Beach State Park, which lies past New Haven.